Fletch: File-System Metadata Caching in Programmable Switches: Evaluation

 \para{(Exp\#3) Impact of \texttt{chmod} ratio.} We further analyze \texttt{chmod}, which triggers frequent cache updates and shows the most performance drops in \sysname and \sysnameplus (Exp\#2).
 We generate mixed read-write workloads composed of \texttt{open} (i.e., reads) and \texttt{chmod} (i.e., writes) with different ratios.
 Each of \texttt{open} and \texttt{chmod} follows a power-law distribution with an exponent of 0.9.
 Figure~\ref{fig:exp3} shows that at 0\% \texttt{chmod} ratio, \sysname and \sysnameplus achieve higher throughput than NoCache and CCache, respectively, but as the \texttt{chmod} ratio increases, their throughput decreases, while the throughput of NoCache and CCache remains stable. \sysname and \sysnameplus begin to show throughput degradations when the \texttt{chmod} ratio exceeds 50\%.
 At 100\% \texttt{chmod} ratio, \sysname and \sysnameplus reach the lowest throughput, 36.5\% and 12.3\% lower than NoCache and CCache, respectively.
 Nevertheless, real-world workloads have low \texttt{chmod} ratios (Table~\ref{tab:workloads}), so \sysname and \sysnameplus still maintain performance gains in practice (Exp\#1).

 \sysname's multi-level read-write locking design (\S\ref{sec:lock}) significantly reduces the overhead in writes.
 We compare multi-level locking ({\em MultiLock}) with single-level locking ({\em SingleLock}), which always maps a full path to the first lock counter array.
-We measure the {\em recirculation count} (i.e., number of recirculations per request) by the monitoring tool Barefoot Shell \cite{bfshell}.
-We do not compare MultiLock and locking-disabled in-switch caches, which cannot maintain cache consistency.
-Table~\ref{tab:exp3} shows that for read-only and write-only workloads, the recirculation counts for both SingleLock and MultiLock are 7.63 and 1, respectively, as \sysname recirculates a read request multiple times for path resolution and a write request once for lock access.
-MultiLock significantly reduces the recirculation count of SingleLock (e.g., by 93.1\% for 75\% \texttt{chmod}) due to mitigated lock contention.
+We measure the recirculation count as described in Exp\#1.
+Table~\ref{tab:exp3} shows that for read-only and write-only workloads, the recirculation counts for both SingleLock and MultiLock are 7.63 and 1, respectively, as \sysname recirculates a read request multiple times for both path resolution and lock counter access, while a write request requires only one recirculation for lock counter access.
+MultiLock significantly reduces the recirculation count of SingleLock (e.g., by 93.1\% for 75\% \texttt{chmod}) by mitigating lock contention.

-\para{(Exp\#4) Latency analysis.} We analyze request latencies by adjusting the request sending rate to a target throughput, as in prior studies \cite{cheng15,jin17,sheng25,didona19}, so as to analyze the trade-off between latencies and throughput.
+\para{(Exp\#4) Latency analysis.} We analyze request latencies by adjusting the request sending rate to a target aggregate throughput, as in prior studies \cite{cheng15,jin17,sheng25,didona19}, so as to analyze the trade-off between latencies and throughput.
 We focus on (i) a read-only workload that issues 32~million \texttt{open} requests and (ii) the Alibaba workload, which has the largest write ratio (Table~\ref{tab:workloads}).
 The two workloads show \sysname's best- and worst-case performance, respectively, under write-through caching (\S\ref{subsec:goals}).
 We follow a power-law distribution with an exponent of 0.9 and consider 16 simulated servers.